1986 USSR Chess Championship

 The 1986 Soviet Chess Championship was the 53rd edition of USSR Chess Championship.
-Held from 2-28 April 1986 in Kyiv.
+Held from 2–28 April 1986 in Kiev.
 The title was won by Vitaly Tseshkovsky.
-Semifinals took place in Aktobe, Kostroma and Togliatti; two First League tournaments (also qualifying to the final) were held at Kharkiv and Minsk.
+Semifinals took place in Aktobe, Kostroma and Togliatti; two First League tournaments (also qualifying to the final) were held at Kharkov and Minsk.

 Qualifying

 Semifinals

 Semifinals took place at Aktobe, Kostroma and Togliatti in July 1985.

 First League

 Top three qualified for the final.